hoftherose/arch-wayland-setup/Customize/README.md

 inotify-tools       # Tooling for checking when files are modified (scripting config) python-pywal        # Utils for getting color pallet from image
 ```

+## Managing Customizations
+Many of the previous packages have configurations that in multiple cases are essential to this setup, to manage all of these we use 'chezmoi', a utility for managing dotfiles (or config files in genral) using git.